 Today on the show we have attorney and film distribution expert Orly Ravid.
 Orly is committed to helping artistically and intellectually rigorous and important films reach their respective audiences via a financial model that is sustainable for filmmakers.

 Called a “big picture” thinker, Orly founded The Film Collaborative in response to a dominant and overarching structure that favors middlemen, not filmmakers.
-She is passionate about protecting filmmakers’ rights and revenues as much as she is about good film.
+She is passionate about protecting filmmakers’ rights and revenues as much as she is about the good film.

 Having worked in the film business for two decades, Orly’s past experience ranges from programming to all aspects of the business of film.
-Orly and discuss the current state of distribution, what the future holds and how not to get ripped off by a predatory film distributor.
+Orly and discuss the current state of distribution, what the future holds, and how not to get ripped off by a predatory film distributor.

 Enjoy my conversation with Orly Ravid.